lugasraka/ITsustainabilityChecklist/README.md

 ---

-*Project created for the AI for Good Hackathon.
+*Project created for the AI for Good Hackathon hosted at Google Zurich Office in May 2025.
 Developed by Raka Adrianto and team.*